akurasy/azure-exam/README.md

 policy-based VPN type as your gateway prevents remote connection. route-based VPN gateway allows remote connection

-NSG requires a manuall effort to create a security rule for your azure resource. to automate this, use a custom policy definition in order to automate the requirement.
+NSG requires a manual effort to create a security rule for your azure resource. to automate this, use a custom policy definition in order to automate the requirement.

 Service chaining and User-Defined Routes (UDRs) allow for precise control over traffic paths by overriding Azure's default routing